AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Finding Affordable Insurance After an SR-22

-You can also opt for usage-based insurance or pay-per-mile insurance, in which you’re charged based on your driving habits and mileage, not your driving history.
-This is a good option if you are a safe driver with low mileage.
-However, if you have unsafe driving habits and drive a lot, it may make your insurance more expensive than it would have been otherwise.
+You can also opt for usage-based insurance or pay-per-mile insurance, which charges based on driving habits and mileage.
+However, if you have unsafe driving habits and drive often, you may end up paying more for coverage.

 LAST RESORT: